-This post provides realtors with five essential things they should bring with them to an open house.
+This article provides five essentials a realtor should bring to an open house.

 Hosting an open house is not easy.
 There are many things that a realtor must plan ahead in order to ensure the best possible outcome.
 After all, you want the house to sell sooner rather than later.
 A realtor needs to be prepared on the day of an open house.
 Save time and money by preparing in advance and arriving with the things you need.

 Have you ever seen an open house sign and then shown up to the open house to discover that no one is there?
 Balloons are a must.
 It signals to those that see your sign that there is an active ongoing open house.
 It ensures that you get the most visitors to your open house and maximizes your opportunity for an offer.

 Pro tip: Bring a small helium tank with you if you’re a really active realtor with many open houses.
 Otherwise, make sure to map out where you to get balloons filled near your open house, before your open house dates.